Maeve Binchy: Early life and family

 Anne Maeve Binchy was born on 28 May 1939 in Dalkey, Dublin, the oldest of the four children of William and Maureen (née Blackmore) Binchy.
-Her siblings include one brother, William Binchy, Regius Professor of Laws at Trinity College Dublin, and two sisters: Irene "Renie" (who predeceased Binchy), and Joan, Mrs Ryan.
+Her siblings include one brother, William Binchy, Regius Professor of Laws at Trinity College Dublin, and two sisters: Irene "Renie" (who predeceased Binchy), and Joan, Mrs. Ryan.
 Her uncle was the historian D. A. Binchy (1899–1989).
-Educated at St Anne's (then located at No 35 Clarinda Park East), Dún Laoghaire, and later at Holy Child Killiney, she went on to study at University College Dublin (where she earned a bachelor's degree in history), she worked as a teacher of French, Latin, and history at various girls' schools, then a journalist at The Irish Times, and later became a writer of novels, short stories, and dramatic works.
+Educated at St Anne's (then located at No 35 Clarinda Park East), Dún Laoghaire, and later at Holy Child Killiney, she went on to study at University College Dublin (where she earned a bachelor's degree in history).
+She worked as a teacher of French, Latin, and history at various girls' schools, then as a journalist at The Irish Times, and later became a writer of novels, short stories, and dramatic works.

-In 1968, her mother died of cancer aged 57.
+In 1968, her mother died of cancer at age 57.
 After Binchy's father died in 1971, she sold the family house and moved to a bedsit in Dublin.

 Israel/Faith

-Her parents were Catholics and Binchy attended a convent school.
+Her parents were Catholics, and Binchy attended a convent school.
 However, a trip to Israel profoundly affected both her career and her faith.
 She later said to Vulture:

 In 1963, I worked in a Jewish school in Dublin, teaching French with an Irish accent to kids, primarily Lithuanians.
 The parents there gave me a trip to Israel as a present.
 I had no money, so I went and worked in a kibbutz – plucking chickens, picking oranges.
 My parents were very nervous; here I was going out to the Middle East by myself.
 I wrote to them regularly, telling them about the kibbutz.
 My father and mother sent my letters to a newspaper, which published them.
 So I thought, It's not so hard to be a writer.
 Just write a letter home.
 After that, I started writing other travel articles.

 One Sunday, attempting to locate where the Last Supper is supposed to have occurred, she climbed a mountainside to a cavern guarded by a Brooklyn-born Israeli soldier.
 She wept with despair.
-The soldier asked, "What'ya expect, ma'am – a Renaissance table set for 13?"
-She replied, "Yes!
-That's just what I did expect."
+The soldier asked: "What'ya expect, ma'am – a Renaissance table set for 13?"
+She replied: "Yes!
+That's just what I did expect".
 This experience caused her to renounce her Catholic faith, and eventually become agnostic.